 FDA Review Process for ROBODOC System.
 Before a new device can be introduced into the U.S. market, the manufacturer must obtain FDA permission to market through either the 510(k) pre-market notification process for medical devices which are substantially similar to other approved medical devices or the costlier, lengthier and less certain pre-market approval ("PMA") application process.
 The Company previously announced its intention to submit a PMA in late 1997 for approval to market the ROBODOC System in the United States.
 The Company currently is exploring a regulatory strategy that may allow the Company to pursue FDA clearance of the ROBODOC System through a 510(k) submission in lieu of a PMA application, which would be a less onerous and lengthy regulatory path if such an approach were acceptable to the FDA.
-The Company is currently gathering and evaluating clinical and radiographic data from the U.S. clinical trial and European studies.
-Therefore, the submission of a 510(k) notification or PMA application will be delayed beyond the projected late 1997 date.
-Pursuant to this strategy, the Company intends to request that the FDA review the Company's clinical and radiographic data in connection with a pre-filing meeting with FDA representatives.
-The Company intends to provide the data to the FDA by the end of 1997 or in early 1998.
-The purpose of the pre-filing meeting would be to seek feedback from the FDA about whether a 510(k) clearance pathway is a viable alternative to a PMA application for the ROBODOC System and to provide additional data to the FDA, including information in support of the Company's belief that implant fit and alignment are significant clinical endpoints.
-Although the FDA previously indicated to the Company that the ROBODOC System was more likely to require PMA approval rather than 510(k) clearance, the Company believes that the recent 510(k) clearance of a potential predicate device may offer a new basis for seeking 510(k) clearance for the ROBODOC System based, in part, upon a claim that the ROBODOC System is substantially equivalent to this predicate device.
-There can be no assurance that the FDA will agree to a prefiling meeting with the Company or will provide the Company with feedback as to whether a 510(k) submission is a possible alternative to a PMA application for the ROBODOC System or will agree with the Company's assessment of the appropriate endpoints.
+Pursuant to this strategy, the Company has provided the FDA with certain clinical and radiographic data from the U.S. clinical trial and European studies and has requested a pre-filing meeting with FDA representatives to elicit the FDA's view as to whether a 510(k)clearance pathway is a viable alternative to a PMA application for the ROBODOC System and to provide additional data to the FDA, including information in support of the Company's belief that implant fit and alignment are significant clinical endpoints.
+Although the FDA previously indicated to the Company that the ROBODOC System was more likely to require PMA approval rather than 510(k)clearance, the Company believes that the recent 510(k) clearance of a potential predicate device may offer a new basis for seeking 510(k) clearance of a potent.
+ROBODOC System based, in part, upon a claim that the ROBODOC System is substantially equivalent to this predicate device.
+There can be no assurance that the FDA will agree to a pre-filing meeting with the Company or will provide the Company with feedback as to whether a 510(k) submission is a possible alternative to a PMA application for the ROBODOC System or will agree with the Company's assessment of the appropriate endpoints.

 Unless the FDA rules out the 510(k) clearance path, the Company currently intends to submit a 510(k) notification to the FDA sometime during the first quarter of 1998.
 On the other hand, if the FDA indicates that a PMA application will be required, the filing of a PMA application by the Company could be delayed until the latter part of 1998 or later.
 These submission time frames could be substantially extended if the FDA indicates that the existing clinical data is insufficient to support clearance or approval or that additional clinical data will be necessary in order to submit a 510(k) notification or PMA application for the ROBODOC System.
-The Company invests substantial time pursuing 510(k) clearance but is ultimately unsuccessful.
+The Company's submission of a PMA application also could be delayed if the Company invests substantial time pursuing 510(k) clearance but is ultimately unsuccessful.
 There can be no assurance that the FDA will grant 510(k) clearance or PMA approval to the ROBODOC System on a timely basis, or at all, or that such clearance or approval will not include unfavorable limitations or restrictions.
 See "Risk Factors --Available Clinical Data; Risk Versus Benefit Issues."